airspeed-velocity/asv/docs/source/asv.conf.json.rst

 ``asv.conf.json`` reference
 ===========================

+The commented starter file shipped with ASV is ``asv/template/asv.conf.json`` (copied by ``asv quickstart``).
+Prefer keeping that template and this reference page aligned when adding options; machine-readable schema validation (for example JSON Schema or pydantic models rendered into the docs) is desirable future work so the template cannot drift from documented keys.

 The ``asv.conf.json`` file contains information about a particular benchmarking project.
 The following describes each of the keys in this file and their expected values.